toraritte/knowledge-gaps/Nix-glob/nix-notes.md

              it by accident, and it would be nice to have it with the vim package (or in the manual).

+ + NIXPKGS doc:

+   Section  9  and 11  is  completely  messed up.
+The former is called  "*Support for specific programming languages and  frameworks*", and has Vim  in it, and the title  of the  latter is "*Package  Notes*", but has Emacs  in it,  and Elm, which  should go  to the former.
+The distinction  between  9 and  11 is  bad anyways, because  these are all  describing specific package.

+   There  are sections,  such as  "*12.
+Overlays*"  and "*13.
+Coding Conventions*", that are intermingled in the package  specific chapters,  but provide  a more general  information.
+In  9, plenty  of descriptions mention overlays for example.

 ### Ideas to improve the docs

  + **Show related commits to each manual.**